13-16 June 2019

-Taking place at Seaclose Park, just outside of Newport, the legendary event will bring together some of the biggest names in world music for one weekend – Thursday, 13 to Sunday, 16 June 2019.
-Festival tickets are available now on the official website.
+Taking place at Seaclose Park, just outside of Newport, the legendary event brings together some of the biggest names in world music for one weekend – Thursday, 13 to Sunday, 16 June 2019.
+Festival tickets are available now.

 By arranging your ferry travel early, you can save money getting to and from the IOW Festival 2019.
 Our vehicle deals are valid until 31 December 2018 and our foot passenger deals are valid until 1 June 2019.